richardTowers/verify-tech-docs/source/documentation/pki/pkiRotate.md

 ## Rotate your keys

 When the certificates containing your public keys are due to expire, run the key rotation process to replace the keys and certificates.
+This allows you to introduce a new set of keys and certificates with no service interruption.

 As a government service you are responsible for maintaining the following keys: